jagregory/jagregory.github.com/_posts/2006-04-12-the-problem-with-onload.md

 </script>
 ```

-What we really need is an <code>onBodyRendered</code> event to hook to, which fires as soon as the body has been parsed, irrelevant of whether the content has been loaded.
+What we really need is an `onBodyRendered` event to hook to, which fires as soon as the body has been parsed, irrelevant of whether the content has been loaded.

 ## The Solution
-The only real solution to this problem, as there isn’t an <code>onBodyRendered</code> event, is to force the browser to parse our javascript before it has finished loading.
+The only real solution to this problem, as there isn’t an `onBodyRendered` event, is to force the browser to parse our javascript before it has finished loading.
 The method of doing this is to embed a script block just before the end of the body tag containing the functions you wish to execute.
 The reason this works is because the browser parses any javascript it encounters within the body tag and evaluates it while rendering.

 The following code would hide the table before the page has finished rendering; exactly what we want.